 Before being able to move onto an application unit such as the PA6pp Ecoplugs.
 You must firstly have completed and passed the PA1 Handling and Application of Pesticides.

-PA6pp Ecoplugs course runs over two half-days.
-Session one is a few hours session via a zoom call covering the theory such as:
+PA6pp Ecoplugs session one is a few hours self-learning via our candidate portal covering the theory and practical application such as:

 - Ecoplugs, what are they?

 - tree species and grouping for an application

 - working out how many Ecoplugs are needed